hkdb/mycrypto/README.md

    Creates a symlink to binary in ~/.local/bin
    ```

-4. Create <your name>-btc.csv and <your name>-eth.csv based on sample-btc.csv and sample-eth.csv respectively and fill-in all of your transactions
+4. Create <PORTFOLIO>-<coin ticker>.csv (ie hodl-btc.csv) based on sample-btc.csv and fill-in all of your transactions in the portfolios folder

    ```
    Date,Coin,Cost,Fee,Total,Amount,Wallet